She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 “That wasn’t necessary.”

-He sniffed once, straightened his tie, and said, “Next time, let the register handle it.”
+He sniffed, straightened his tie, and said, “Next time, let the register handle it.”

-There was no point arguing in the middle of lunch rush, so she turned back to the old man.
+There was no point arguing in the middle of lunch rush, so she went back to the table instead.

-He was eating carefully, slowly, as if the soup deserved attention.
+The old man was eating carefully, slowly, as if the soup deserved respect.

 For a moment she stood there, then asked, “Would you like more water?”